Generic Name: lomustine (ccnu) (loe-MUS-teen)

 - Wear gloves when you handle CeeNU to decrease the risk of getting it on your skin or on other items.
 If skin contact occurs, wash the area thoroughly.

-- If you miss a dose of CeeNU, contact your doctor right away.
+- If you miss a dose of CeeNU, call your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use CeeNU.